bengler/brow/README.md

 ## Pebbles?!

-This is not the time nor place to describe the details of the pebbles spec, suffice it to say that each service added to the pebbles folder is proxied into the url space of every app at /api/[service-name]
+This is not the time nor place to describe the details of the pebbles spec, suffice it to say that each pebble is proxied into the url space of every app at /api/[service-name]